 Lymph node removal and analysis

-Cancer cells are sometimes found in the axillary lymph nodes in some patients.
-It is important to find out whether any of the lymph nodes near the breast contain cancer as part of the treatment planning.
+It is important to find out whether any of the lymph nodes near the breast contain cancer.
+This information is used to determine treatment and prognosis.

 Reconstructive or plastic surgery